 Instructions for conducting doctoral colloquia with MS teams

 In accordance with special rules on doctoral regulations for the period of the pandemic and the period of limited functional operation of Saarland University, doctoral colloquia can be held as video conferences.
-You can find information on how to do this here
+Here you can find information on how to use video conferencing.

 Guidelines for applicants from Homburg